Find Plans in your area with your ZIP Code

-Who Can Enroll in a Georgia Medicare Special Needs Plan?
+How-To Enroll in a Georgia Special Needs Plan

 Most people living in Georgia, age 65 and older, qualify for Medicare Advantage but do not qualify for a Special Needs Plan (SNP).
 A SNP is a Medicare Advantage plan, but they are only available to people with one of the following special needs: